CLI Development Environment Setup

 Ameba SDK supports two development environments: the CLI environment and the VS code extension environment.
 When developing through the VS code extension , the environment will be checked and automatically installed.
 For more information, please refer to VS Code User Guide .

-This chapter introduces the composition of the development environment, and how to set up the CLI environment.
-Both Windows and Linux platforms will be coverd.
+This chapter introduces how to set up the CLI environment.
+Both Windows and Linux platforms will be covered.

 • For Windows: Windows 10 64-bit is used as a platform.